kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

     The `action-name` in the annotation must match the serviceName in the Ingress rules, and servicePort must be `use-annotation`.

-    !!!note "use ARN in forward Action"
+    !!!note "use TargetGroupARN/TargetGroupName in forward Action"
-        ARN can be used in forward action(both simplified schema and advanced schema), it must be an targetGroup created outside of k8s, typically an targetGroup for legacy application.
+        TargetGroupARN/TargetGroupName can be used in forward action (both simplified schema and advanced schema), it must be a target group created outside of k8s, typically a targetGroup for a legacy application.
     !!!note "use ServiceName/ServicePort in forward Action"
-        ServiceName/ServicePort can be used in forward action(advanced schema only).
+        ServiceName/ServicePort can be used in forward action (advanced schema only).

     !!!warning ""
-        [Auth related annotations](#authentication) on Service object will only be respected if a single TargetGroup in is used.
+        [Auth related annotations](#authentication) on a Service object will only be respected if a single TargetGroup is used.

     !!!example
         - response-503: return fixed 503 response
         - redirect-to-eks: redirect to an external url
         - forward-single-tg: forward to a single targetGroup [**simplified schema**]
+        - forward-single-tg-by-name: forward to a single targetGroup identified by its name  [**simplified schema**]
         - forward-multiple-tg: forward to multiple targetGroups with different weights and stickiness config [**advanced schema**]

         ```yaml